 - Chopped up kit-kat bars

-Obviously the older kids probably won’t go for this – but it’s great for preschool and kindergarten age kiddos!
+Obviously the older kids probably won’t go for this – but it’s great for preschool and early elementary age brackets.

 As your kids get older, consider having a plan for a monthly read-and-watch.
 First, your child reads the book that the movie is based on.
 Then it’s time for the family movie night!
 After, you can chat about which was better – the book or the movie.
 (Even as an adult, I still love doing this!).